Skillshare vs. Udemy: Which One Is Best For Your Course?

 The fewer members Skillshare has, the smaller the pool is.

-However, the actual revenue YOU earn depends on the number of minutes your videos get watched.
+However, the actual revenue you earn depends on the number of minutes your videos get watched.

-The more students you have watching your videos, the more money you earn.
+This means that the more students you have watching your videos, the more money you earn.

 So let’s say your courses account for 10% of ALL minutes watched by Premium students across the platform each month.
 The pool for the month is $150,000, meaning you earn $15,000.